crescendont/ln-scoring-algorithm-updated/README.md

 Yes.
 They're only there to store what your optimal outfit + the top 20 scoring items for a stage are, so you can see them even after you close the program.

-**When will the Windows version release?**

-At some point in the near future.

 # Acknowledgements